 You may have a lot of questions if there are big changes underway in your working environment, and it's important to get answers so you understand the bigger picture.
 Don't be afraid to communicate with your manager and ask questions as this will help you gain a new perspective on your role, how you can adapt to the changes, and how the changes will affect both you and your company.
 Try to avoid 'reading between the lines' or workplace gossip, though - if you stay focused on the facts in front of you, you're less likely to get anxious about what may (or may not) come to pass.

-Confiding in friends, family, or trusted colleagues about workplace changes and how those are affecting you is also important in helping you to reduce stress levels, as well as giving you insight in how you can adapt.
+Confiding in friends, family, or trusted colleagues about workplace changes and how those are affecting you, will help you to reduce stress, and your loved ones and colleagues might give you insight about how you can adapt.

 Get support if you need it